FrederikHartung/pokeRogueBot/README_changelog.md

 Work in Progress:

+## 1.3
+- fixed bug, that a status heal item is tried to be used as a revive item
+- fixed a bug in the loop detection, when to many eggs are hatched in a row
+- added more phases and reduced the default wait time between phases from 2000ms to 500ms

 ## 1.2
 - added log persistence to file system
 - fixed a IndexOutOfBoundsException when an error occurred before a run is started